 Bread pudding with pears and chocolate is the ultimate comfort food.
 Drizzle this cozy fall dessert with homemade salted caramel sauce for a special treat.

 Handyman Tim is finally home after a very, very, very long work trip.
 The girls and I have been surviving on a lot of frozen pizza, mac and cheese, and simple dinners.
 I find it so difficult to gather the energy to cook elaborate meals when he is gone since it seems like such a waste of food when we have the equivalent of 1.5 persons eating it.

-I used our favorite challah bread, sliced very thin vs. cubed like other variations I've tried.
-Fresh ripe pears are also sliced very thin and layered amongst the bread slices.
+Thinly sliced fresh ripe pears are also layered amongst the bread slices.
 3 oz of bittersweet chocolate is chopped and sprinkled on the bottom of the pan.
 It melts and forms a nice dark layer beneath the pudding.

-Could someone please push that bread pudding off to the side so I can lick the plate clean of the caramel?
+Could someone please push that bread pudding off to the side so I can lick the serving plate clean of the caramel?
 Thanks.

-Minus the chocolate and caramel sauce, I would feel ok about serving this as a breakfast casserole for a special occassion too.
-But then again, if the occassion is "special", maybe leave the chocolate.
+Minus the chocolate and caramel sauce, I would feel ok about serving this as a breakfast casserole for a special occasion, too.
+But then again, if the occasion is "special", maybe leave the chocolate.

-- 3 oz bittersweet chocolate, coarsley chopped
+- 3 oz bittersweet chocolate, chopped

 - 1 ½ cups whole milk

 - ½ cup brown sugar, packed